Fiio F9: Reception

-Steve Guttenberg reviewed the Fiio F9 for CNET, remarking favorably on its build quality and design: "Build quality and design really are first rate, frankly the best I've seen for the money."
+Steve Guttenberg reviewed the Fiio F9 for CNET, remarking favorably on its build quality and design: "Build quality and design are first rate, frankly the best I've seen for the money."
 He also remarked favorably on the sound mentioning that bass is bold and stereo imaging is wide open.
 However, he added: "It won't please persnickety audiophiles" who are looking for an absolutely neutral and clinical sound.
-He also added: "The F9 was a pleasure to listen to with well-recorded music, the sound was positively vivid, lively, and fun.
+He said: "The F9 was a pleasure to listen to with well-recorded music, the sound was positively vivid, lively, and fun.
 The bass was terrific, and there was lots of it, but it was well-behaved and tuneful."

-Gabby Bloch reviewed the Fiio F9 Pro for MajorHiFi remarking favorably on the bass: "The lows might be the defining quality of the FiiO F9 PRO.
-While I wouldn’t call these headphones incredibly bass heavy, they do a fantastic job in the bass department."
-He also noted that the imaging is precise, however soundstage doesn't have much width.
+Gabby Bloch reviewed the Fiio F9 Pro for MajorHiFi, remarking favorably on the bass: "The lows might be the defining quality of the FiiO F9 PRO.
+While I wouldn't call these headphones incredibly bass heavy, they do a fantastic job in the bass department."
+He also noted that the imaging is precise, however, soundstage doesn't have much width.
 He concluded: "But in general, these F9 PRO are great value for money and can compete with the higher priced market."